LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/automations.md

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/assist_suggestion.png">

 **To create an automation**
-1. If you logged into Conversation Builder directly (that is, _not_ from LiveEngage) and you have access to multiple organizations within your LiveEngage account, verify in the upper-right corner that the organization under which the automation should exist is displayed.
+1. If you logged into Conversation Builder directly (that is, _not_ via single sign-on from LiveEngage) and you have access to multiple organizations within your LiveEngage account, verify in the upper-right corner that the organization under which the automation should exist is displayed.
 If the correct organization isn’t displayed, select it from the **Org Name** dropdown list.

     <img class="fancyimage" style="width:200px" src="img/ConvoBuilder/org_selection.png">